jacobkloepper/linux-rfid-eac/README.md

 # linux-rfid-eac
 Host controller for an RFID logging system.
-Log key-ins, collect logs on local device, and (WIP) upload logs to a remote, where logs can be formatted into a report.
+Log key-ins, collect logs on local device, (WIP) format logs into a report, and upload logs and reports to a remote.
 Intended to be used on a raspberry pi with arduinos connected via usb.

 # Use